 Some nuggets from the video:

-Interestingly too, the basic coding challenge referred to in the video has had a positive impact – see the comments on the video itself.
-One viewer described how she learnt from the challenge that “anyone could code” and she is now a programmer and designer “because of this ONE experiment”!
+Interestingly too, the basic coding challenge referred to in the video has had a positive impact.
+For example, one viewer described how she learnt from the challenge that “anyone could code” and she is now a programmer and designer “because of this ONE experiment”!

 This concept of life gamification is more than just ‘Have a positive attitude’ or ‘Never give up’ because those imply you’re having to endure against your true desire to quit.
 I feel that when you frame a challenge or learning process in the way I’m describing, you actually want to do it.
 It feels natural to ignore the failures and try again.”